anmol-ha/anmol-ha/README.md

 - 💞️ I’m looking to collaborate on any beginner or intermediate projects that will help develop my skills in the aforementioned areas
 - 📫 Ping me on Twitter @ha_anmol
 - 😄 Pronouns: Any
-- ⚡ Fun fact: The fun fact about most "fun facts" everyone knows is that they are almost entirely false/mistaken
+- ⚡ Fun fact: The fun fact about most "fun facts" everyone knows is that they are almost entirely false/lack context

 <!---
 anmol-ha/anmol-ha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.